A Tutorial on Time-Dependent Cohort State-Transition Models in R using a Cost-Effectiveness Analysis Example: Abstract

 \section{Abstract}

-This tutorial shows how to implement time-dependent cohort state-transition models (cSTMs) to conduct cost-effectiveness analyses (CEA) in R, where transition probabilities and rewards vary by time.
-We account for two types of time dependency: time since the start of the simulation (simulation-time dependency) and time spent in a health state (state residence dependency).
-We illustrate how to conduct a CEA of multiple strategies based on a time-dependent cSTM using a previously published cSTM, including probabilistic sensitivity analyses.
-We also demonstrate how to compute various epidemiological outcomes of interest from the outputs generated from the cSTM, such as survival probability and disease prevalence.
-We demonstrate both the mathematical notation and the R code to execute the calculations.
-This tutorial builds upon an introductory tutorial that introduces time-independent cSTMs using a CEA example in R. We provide an up-to-date public code repository for broader implementation.
+In an introductory tutorial, we illustrated building cohort state-transition models (cSTMs) in R, where the state transitions probabilities were constant over time.
+However, in practice, many cSTMs require transitions, rewards, or both to vary over time (time-dependent).
+This tutorial illustrates adding two types of time-dependency using a previously published cost-effectiveness analysis of multiple strategies as an example.
+The first is simulation-time dependence, which allows for the transition probabilities to vary as a function of time as measured since the start of the simulation (e.g., varying probability of death as the cohort ages).
+The second is state-residence time dependence, allowing for history by tracking the time spent in any particular health state using tunnel states.
+We use these time-dependent cSTMs to conduct cost-effectiveness and probabilistic sensitivity analyses.
+We also obtain various epidemiological outcomes of interest from the outputs generated from the cSTM, such as survival probability and disease prevalence, often used for model calibration and validation.
+We present the mathematical notation first, followed by the R code to execute the calculations.
+The full R code is provided in a public code repository for broader implementation.

 \hypertarget{introduction}{